simoneVU/Digit-Recognizer/README.md

-# Digit-Recognizer
+# Digit Recognizer
-Digit recognizer from Scratch with Numpy and Pandas
+Digit recognizer from scratch with Numpy and Pandas

 ## Data Preprocessing
 The MNIST dataset is used for training and testing the Neural Network.
 More information regarding the dataset can be found [here](http://yann.lecun.com/exdb/mnist/).